Math

 Deep dive & study plan

-Under the hood, the calculator leans on the discriminant δ = b² − 4ac reveals the nature of roots: δ > 0 gives two real roots, δ = 0 gives a repeated real root, and δ < 0 yields complex conjugates.—that’s why we surface the full expression (“x = [−b ± √(b² − 4ac)] ÷ (2a)”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: The discriminant Δ = b² − 4ac reveals the nature of roots: Δ > 0 gives two real roots, Δ = 0 gives a repeated real root, and Δ < 0 yields complex conjugates.
+The core relationship is x = [−b ± √(b² − 4ac)] ÷ (2a), shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist